In January 2009, the CBP published a new regulation mandated for ocean cargo imports only.

 The information submitted in ISF improves U.S. Customs and Border Protection’s (CBP) ability to identify high-risk shipments in order to prevent smuggling and ensure cargo safety and security.

-Filing the ISF is the responsibility of the importer, and the information must be transmitted to the CBP at least 24 hours before goods are loaded on-board a vessel to the USA.
-Failure to comply with the rule could ultimately result in monetary penalties up to $5000, increased inspections, and delay of cargo.
+Failure to comply with the rule could ultimately result in monetary penalties of up to $5000, increased inspections, and delay of cargo.

 Supported Types of ISF in eezyimport

 ISF 10+2 – The most Required filing form, The ISF 10+2 filing, only affects ocean vessel imports.
 It does not affect cargo imports entering the U.S. by other modes of transportation

 As an Importer, You Can File Your Own ISF if you are U.S. Legal entity and have a U.S. address.
 You can legally file your ISF by yourself under the CBP regulations with no need for a customs broker help.